Halloween Horror Nights at Universal Studios Hollywood®

 What time does Halloween Horror Nights close?

-Closing times vary.
-Please see the operating calendar above for closing times on your selected date.
+Closing times vary by date.
+Please refer to the operating calendar above for your selected night.

 What age is appropriate for Halloween Horror Nights Hollywood?